Garuda Indonesia Flight 200: Garuda Indonesia

 The national airline of Indonesia (founded in 1949), Garuda Indonesia had received a number of criticisms in the months surrounding the crash.
 According to Australian aviation experts, Garuda Indonesia had one of the worst safety records among the world's national carriers.
 Since 1950, Garuda Indonesia has had 13 major accidents.
-As of 2007, the most recent was in 2002, when Garuda Indonesia Flight 421 ditched in the Bengawan Solo River due to engine flameout caused by excessive hail ingestion, killing a flight attendant.
+As of 2007, the most recent before this accident was in 2002, when Garuda Indonesia Flight 421 ditched in the Bengawan Solo River due to engine flameout caused by excessive hail ingestion, killing a flight attendant.
 The deadliest accident was in 1997, when Garuda Indonesia Flight 152 flew into a wooded mountain on approach to Medan, killing 234 people.
 The managing director of the Centre for Asia Pacific Aviation, Peter Harbison, stated that the major accidents in Indonesian aviation history were all caused by the combinations of airports' and fleets' low safety standards and the poor weather conditions in the area, including severe thunderstorms and other forms of inclement weather.

-Flight chronology
+Flight

-Flight GA200 originated in Jakarta and was carrying 133 passengers, 19 of whom were foreigners (10 Australians, 2 Americans, 5 Germans and 2 South Koreans).
+Flight GA200 originated in Jakarta and was carrying 133 passengers, 21 of whom were foreigners (10 Australians, 2 Americans, 2 Malaysians, 5 Germans and 2 South Koreans).
 Several Australian journalists were on the flight, covering the visit of Foreign Affairs Minister Alexander Downer and Attorney-General Philip Ruddock to Java.
-They were on the flight as the aircraft carrying Australian dignitaries was at capacity.
+The journalists were on the flight because the Australian dignitaries' aircraft was at capacity.

 At around 7:00 am local time (UTC+7), the captain attempted to land at Adisutjipto International Airport in Yogyakarta, despite a faulty approach with excess speed and steep descent, and the resulting warnings of copilot and flight system.
 The aircraft touched down 860 m beyond the runway threshold at a speed of 221 kn, 87 kn faster than the normal landing speed.
 According to passengers, the aircraft shook violently before it crashed.
 The aircraft overran the end of the runway, went through the perimeter fence, was heavily damaged when it crossed a road, and stopped in a nearby rice field.
-A fuel-fed fire raged, which could not be reached by airport fire-suppression vehicles.
-While most passengers were able to escape, a number of passengers perished inside the burning fuselage.
+A fuel-fed fire ignited, which could not be quickly reached by airport fire-suppression vehicles.
+While most passengers were able to escape, a number of passengers died inside the burning fuselage.

 Captain Komar initially claimed that there was a sudden downdraft immediately before the flight landed, and that the flaps on the aircraft may have malfunctioned.